ericdraken/chrome-vpn/README.md

 ## Chrome version

 You can query `http://host:port/json/version` to return the contents of `version.json` which contain the Chrome version and default User-Agent string.

+## Actuators

+You can query these localhost:8080 actuator endpoints for status updates and to restart the VPN client:

+* `/status` - Is the VPN client running?
+* `/up` - Can the TEST_URL be curled for a 200-response?
+* `/ip` - Get the current external IP
+* `/ipinfo` - Get the ipinfo.io JSON response
+* `/region` - Get the region of the VPN exit node
+* `/randomvpn` - Restart the VPN client and wait until `/up` is successful: 'ok' or 'failed'
+* `/kill` - Kill the container completely

+Actuator endpoints are best hit when using the port 3001 proxy into the container rather than directly trying to bind port 8080 to a host port for security purposes.